stickeeuk/laravel-code-style/README.md

 ### PHPCS

-PHP-CS-Fixer can be ran using:
+PHP-CS-Fixer can be manually ran using:

 ```
-vendor/bin/phpcs <COMMAND>
+vendor/bin/php-cs-fixer <COMMAND>
 ```